History of the South Korea national football team: First World Cup team

-Foundation of Yangzee (1967)
+Foundation of Yangzee

-In 1965, the South Korean government was hesitant to play football matches against North Korea and thus withdrew from the 1966 FIFA World Cup qualification to avoid possibly playing the northern neighbors.
-Kim Yong-sik, the KFA vice-president at that time, had evaluated North Korea as a world class team.
-This would be proven true, as the North Koreans advanced to the quarter-finals at the 1966 FIFA World Cup.
-In March 1967, the South Korean Central Intelligence Agency (KCIA) founded Yangzee FC, collecting famous footballers in South Korea to train them intensively.
+In 1965, the South Korean government was hesitant to play football matches against North Korea and thus withdrew from 1966 FIFA World Cup qualification to avoid possibly playing the northern neighbors.
+Kim Yong-sik, the KFA vice-president at that time, had evaluated North Korea as a world-class team.
+This would be proven true, as the North Koreans advanced to the quarter-finals at the finals in England.

+In March 1967, the South Korean Central Intelligence Agency (KCIA) founded Yangzee FC, collecting footballers in South Korea to train them intensively.
 Yangzee players received benefits like exemption from military service, long-term overseas training and high salaries in return for intensive training.
-At the 1968 Summer Olympics qualification, South Korea was eliminated by goal difference although their points were tied with Japan, the group winners.
-They also participated in the 1969 Asian Club Championship, finishing as runners-up.
+At the 1968 Summer Olympics qualification, South Korea was eliminated by goal difference, despite being tied with Japan, the group winners, on points.
+They also participated in the 1969 Asian Champion Club Tournament, finishing as runners-up.
 However, South Korea failed to qualify for the 1970 FIFA World Cup despite governmental support, and Yangzee was losing support as Kim Hyong-uk, the director of KCIA and supporter of the club, was dismissed from his post, and tensions between South and North Korea were beginning to subside.
 Yangzee was eventually dissolved in March 1970 without ever having played against North Korea, but players achieved a good result by winning the 1970 Asian Games.